The Critical Security Controls (CSC) 1 – Modern cybersecurity is much like the early banking industry

 CSC #1 – Inventory and Control of Hardware Assets

 This process can be one of the most effective, if properly implemented, at mitigating and hardening against an attack or data breach.
-At its most basic level, this control dictates the establishment of different “zones of trust” throughout a computer network.
+At its most basic level, Critical Security Control 1 dictates the establishment of different “zones of trust” throughout a computer network.
 It can be as simple as not permitting employees, clients, vendors, and/or guests from connecting their computer systems onto the same network as those used by the business computers.
 The more defensive model is to require authorization from a central authority prior to being permitted onto the network.
 Furthermore, these devices must be authorized within the specific area (zone of trust) to which they are connecting.

-This control affords network administrators the ability to know and control what devices should be on their business computer networks.
+Critical Security Control 1 affords network administrators the ability to know and control what devices should be on their business computer networks.
 It also provides the means to detect and alert when a new or unknown devices is introduced.
 Implementing this control can be free to low-cost software, where the benefits provided far outweigh the ongoing human cost to administer and respond to the systems required to implement this control.

 For a deeper understanding of CSC Control 1, check out CIT’s CSC Controls 1 blog.